 The Company does not apply the transitional risk-free interest rate term structure.
-The Company does apply a Transitional Measure on the Technical Provisions ("TMTP"), which increases Own Funds by £31.2m.
-The Company Solvency Coverage Ratio of 467% reflects the TMTP.
-Without the TMTP, the Solvency Coverage Ratio would be 409%.
-On 1 January 2020, post the acquisition of Equitable Life, the benefit of the TMTP will be removed.
+The Company applied a Transitional Measure on the Technical Provisions ("TMTP"), which increased Own Funds by £31.2m in 2019.
+On 1 January 2020, post the acquisition of Equitable Life, the benefit of the TMTP was set to nil, where nil is the maximum.
+The Company Solvency Coverage Ratio on 31 December 2020 was 176% (31 December 2019, without TMTP of 409%).